alegelos/iOSCleanNetworking/README.md

 ### Domain provider protocols

-Protocols in `Domain/Providers/` should describe the feature capability.
+Protocols in `Domain/Providers/` must describe the feature capability.

+Rules:

+- the name must end with `Protocol`
+- the name should represent the feature, not the transport vendor
+- the protocol lives in `Domain`
+- the concrete implementation lives in `Data`
+- the protocol methods must return Domain models

 Examples:

 - `CardTokenProviderProtocol`
 - `PaymentsProviderProtocol`
 - `ProfileProviderProtocol`

-These are protocols only.
-Concrete implementations stay in `Data`.

 ### DTOs and responses